larsbs/expenses-api-frontend/README.md

 # ExpensTrack

-ExpensTrac is a webapp to manage expenses.
+ExpensTrack is a webapp to manage expenses.
 It represents my journey through react, redux and modern JavaScript tooling.
 It's a frontend for [expenses-api](https://github.com/larsbs/expenses-api/).
 Take it as a real-real-world example for [redux](https://github.com/reactjs/redux)

 ![front](screenshots/front.png)